Vionnet (company): The Revival Years

-2006-2008 - The Lummen Era
+2006–2008 - The Lummen Era

 In July 2006, following years of speculations, Arnaud de Lummen, CEO of the house, announced a return on the fashion scene.
 He promised "a unique and genuine approach to bring forward the Vionnet vision" and not a simple revival.
 Sophia Kokosalaki, then at the peak of her fame, was appointed Creative Director of the house.
 A debut clothing collection was launched for Spring/Summer 2007 - the first Vionnet clothing collection in 67 years.

 The first new collection was unveiled to the public in December 2006 within the US edition of Vogue.
 From early 2007, this first new Vionnet collection became exclusively available in the house atelier in Paris and within Barneys New York flagship stores in the USA.
 Sophia Kokosalaki designed one more collection for the label before to be replaced in May 2007 by Marc Audibet, in an unexpected move from the house.

 Marc Audibet, appointed as artistic advisor, presented its sole and unique collection for the house in October 2007.
 In her review of the collection, Suzy Menkes, fashion editor of the International Herald Tribune, stated: "Audibet has deeply understood the essence of Madeleine Vionnet."

-From 2008, Vionnet collabored with a pool of designers, without revealing their identities.
+From 2008, Vionnet collaborated with a pool of designers, without revealing their identities.
 Arnaud de Lummen told Women's Wear Daily that he wanted the focus to be on the label's expansion and not on the fame of its designers: "Vionnet doesn't need to be associated with a designer's name, it's an institution."
 To support such expansion, de Lummen approached several investors and one of them, Matteo Marzotto, eventually became a buyer.
 After initiating Vionnet's revival and heading the relaunch house, Arnaud de Lummen became an expert in reviving long dormant brands.
 Through Luvanis, he initiated Moynat's revival and acquired rights in sleeping beauty fashion brands such like Paul Poiret and Mainbocher.

 From 2006 to 2008, Vionnet was established at 21, Place Vendôme in the former premises of Louise Chéruit and Elsa Schiaparelli.
 Vionnet produced made-in-France "demi-couture" collections closed to haute-couture in the prices featured and the techniques and textiles used.
 Vionnet involved historical partners of the house, such as the couture embroiderer Maison Lesage.